 For Equality Act – For the transgender community, safety regarding male and female only spaces has been a major concern as well.
-Because society does not appropriately recognize transgender as being acceptable, individuals who identify outside of their biological gender are at higher risk of harm in male/female only environments.
+Because society does not appropriately recognize transgender as being acceptable, individuals who identify outside of their biological sex are at higher risk of harm in male/female only environments.
 Supporters of the Equality Act feel that this law will help legitimize the LGBTQ+ community and provide legal footing for defense against any harm or harassment.

 Mom Talks Politics’ Thoughts

 My biggest concern as I have researched this issue is that, sadly, we are so divided by political ideology that we can’t make reasonable compromises.
-I read through some of the transcript of the debate that took place in the House of Representatives before they voted, and there was a lot of talking and very little listening.
+I read through some of the transcripts of the debate that took place in the House of Representatives before they voted, and there was a lot of talking and very little listening.
 Both sides bring up real concerns that could potentially be addressed if our political climate allowed for it.

 My fear is that we are growing accustomed to forcing each other to accept our political viewpoint, rather than being considerate.
 Bad feelings continue to grow, and as we assert our rights, we leave space for more infringement.
 This piece of legislation may serve certain purposes, but it is not as powerful as what We the People can do to improve perception and respect, not only for the LGBTQ+ community, but for all communities.